-I was taken aback a bit.
-I wasn’t offended, more surprised; no one had ever called me white before.
+I was taken aback.
+I wasn’t offended, I was just surprised; no one had ever called me white before.

 “Um...
 Indians don’t really consider ourselves to be white.”

-My VP thought a bit and casually said, “Oh, but you have the same hair and light skin.
+The vice principal thought a bit and then casually said, “Oh, but you have the same hair and light skin.
 So you’re white.”

 And there it was, my new race.
 I was white.

-(And at that point I wondered if I should explain why I was using the word “white” or if I should just correct myself and keep going.
-The latter ended up being the easier one.)
+At that point I wondered if I should explain why I was using the word “white” or if I should just correct myself and keep going.
+The latter ended up being the easier choice.

 And there I was, back to being Indian again.

 Race is a funny thing and I never realized how constructed it was until I was in another country.
-Whatever I knew about race in the U.S. didn’t matter anymore; I was in a new racial system.
-And so I adapted to it.
-Before Peace Corps, I would have rarely actively identified myself as “American” but in Peace Corps, where most Indians in the country were shop owners and quite wealthy, I emphasized my American identity as much as I could, so I would be grouped with a group of people associated with volunteering and providing aid.
+Whatever I knew about race in the U.S. didn’t matter anymore; in Lesotho I was in a new racial system, and so I adapted to it.
+Before Peace Corps, I would have rarely have actively identified myself as “American.”
+In Lesotho, though, where most Indians were wealthy shop owners, I emphasized my American identity as much as I could.
+I preferred to be grouped with people associated with volunteering and providing aid.

 The funny thing was, most Basotho recognized that I wasn’t American American.
 You know, the stereotype of light skin, light hair, light eyes.
-And many Basotho would ask, “You’re Indian, how can you be American?”
-It was a good teaching moment, using their relationship to South Africa as a metaphor: just like Basotho go to South Africa to study and to get jobs, my parents did too in America.
-And many of them would have that “ah-ha” moment teachers strive for and continue the conversation by saying, “Yes!
+Many Basotho would ask, “You’re Indian, how can you be American?”
+It was a good teaching moment and I learned to use their relationship to South Africa as a metaphor: just like Basotho go to South Africa to study and get jobs, my parents went to America.
+Many people I told would have that “ah-ha” moment that teachers strive for.
+They would continue the conversation by saying, “Yes!
 And their children are both South African and Basotho.”

-There’s a lot I can say about being Indian in the Peace Corps, the complexity of race and self-identity.
-But in the end, what I found was that regardless of how others identified me, I was still me and my labeled race was a tiny, tiny part of that big picture.
-And so while being Indian undoubtedly impacted my service, the biggest impacts were my attitude, my actions and my relationships with the people around me.
+There’s a lot I can say about being Indian in the Peace Corps, about the complexity of race and self-identity.
+But in the end, what I found was that regardless of how others identified me, I was still me.
+My labeled race was a tiny, tiny part of that big picture.
+So, while being Indian undoubtedly impacted my service, the biggest impacts were my attitude, my actions, and my relationships with the people around me.
 Being Indian or being white, I was still me.